Snapman5678/CineTracks/README.md

 CineTracks follows a microservices architecture:

 - **Auth Service**: Handles user registration, authentication, and authorization
-- **Movie Catalog Service**: Manages movie data, watchlists, and integrates with TMDB API
+- **Catalog Service**: Manages movie, TV show, and anime data, integrates with external APIs for content information and metadata
+- **Watchlist Service**: Manages user watchlists for movies, TV shows, and anime with status tracking and episode progress
 - **Frontend Service**: Delivers the user interface and interacts with backend services

 ## 🚀 Getting Started